 Why do New + Returning Visitors add up to more than the total Users?
-How can I have more New Users than ‘New Visitor’-type Users?
-This Misunderstood Metrics article explores the User Type dimension and New Users metric in Google Analytics, and why the numbers can be confusing.
+How can I have more New Users than Users who are ‘New Visitors’?
+This Misunderstood Metrics article explores the Behavior > New vs Returning report in Google Analytics, and why the numbers can be confusing.

 What is a New User in Google Analytics?

 First, let’s clarify how Google Analytics identifies a “New User”: when a visitor views your website, Google’s tracking snippet looks for an existing tracking cookie on the device.